rpanchyk/novatel-wireless-reconnect/README.md

-#  Novatel Wireless MIFI 4620 - auto reconnect script
+#  Novatel Wireless MIFI 4620 modem - auto reconnecting script
 The script makes internet connection with your MIFI modem more reliable.
-In case of any connection problem it sends reconnect command to reinitialize the link.
+In case of any connection problem it sends Reconnecting command to Disconnect/Connect the upstream link.

 The script is tested on [Novatel Wireless MIFI 4620LE](http://www.nvtl.com/products/mobile-broadband-solutions/mifi-intelligent-mobile-hotspots/mifi-4620le-3g4g-lte-global-intelligent-mobile-hotspot/) modem ([datasheet](docs/Novatel_4620LE.pdf)).
 The admin panel in my case looks like this: